 Students will learn to conduct ethnographic interviews, oral histories, and community action fieldwork to highlight personal and biographical stories.
 They will develop reciprocal relationships in the community as they interview tribal leaders, activists, government officials, and others.
 Responding to essential questions and issues that continue to deprive American Indians of land, economic opportunities, treaty rights, natural resources, religious freedom, access to and protection for sacred places, they will look at the history behind current headlines and political policies and track contemporary resistance and phenomenon like DAPL (Dakota Access Pipeline)/Standing Rock.
 Students will learn about the importance of language and oral history; write personal, biographical, and expository essays and articles; participate in collaborative presentations and projects; read a variety of texts; watch films and documentaries that tell stories of how culture matters in a personal way; and participate in experiential workshops based on culture, education, and the arts, native flora, fauna, and foods, and connections between science, wisdom, and the future.
 See syllabus for details.

-education, social work, political science, writing, communications, visual arts, indigenous culture, history, community service, activism, law, ecology, sustainability and justice.
+This offering will prepare you for careers and advanced study in: education, social work, political science, writing, communications, visual arts, indigenous culture, history, community service, activism, law, ecology, sustainability and justice.

 $100 per quarter for entrance fees to museums, cultural centers, required conferences, and supplies.